Best time to visit Argentina

 Best time to visit Salta & the North

-The provinces of Salta & Jujuy is a region of Argentina that can be visited all year round.
+The provinces of Salta & Jujuy are a region of Argentina that can be visited all year round.
 The summer is when it could rain heavily, the temperatures are high but it cools down a bit at night.
 This is the busy season, especially when Carnival is celebrated in the Quebrada de Humahuaca in Tilcara & Humahuaca.
-The Carnival celebrations draws the big crowds but it’s also a unique, fun and unforgettable experience!
+The Carnival celebrations draw the big crowds but it’s also a unique, fun and unforgettable experience!

 Spring and autumn are a perfect time to visit the north, the temperature is comfortable and there are fewer other tourists.
 It’s in our opinion your best choice to visit Salta & the North.
 Spring is also the time when plants and trees are blooming in this otherwise very dry region.

 In winter it cools down and in the mountains it gets seriously cold, but rain is almost non-existent.